epicdragon44/g511/README.md

 ### Secrets

--   You'll need to create a file `bot/.env` that contains one line: `BOT_TOKEN = <some key>`, where `some key` is the Telegram bot token provided by BotFather.
+-   You'll need to create/have a file `bot/.env` that contains one line: `BOT_TOKEN = <some key>`, where `some key` is the Telegram bot token provided by BotFather.
 If you need a new Bot Token, message @BotFather on Telegram (/start).
 Otherwise, refer to our Discord for the token.

+-   You'll need to create/have a file `server/.env` that contains one line: `OPENAI_TOKEN = <some key>`, where `some key` is the OpenAI API key provided by OpenAI.
+If you need a new API key, refer to our Discord for the key.

 ### Server API